TosbackCgusBridge-Bot/CGUs-versions/Comcast/Terms of Service.md

 VI.
 Copyright
 How does Comcast communicate with customers about copyright?

 Comcast is committed to complying with U.S. copyright and related laws, and requires all customers and users of the Service to comply with these laws.
 Accordingly, you may not store any material or content on, or access, share or disseminate any material or content over, the Service (or any part of the Service) in any manner that constitutes an infringement of third party intellectual property rights, including rights granted by U.S. copyright law.
-Comcast provides two independent methods for copyright owners to communicate information about alleged infringements to us, and for us to inform our customers about them: as described below, Comcast participates in the Copyright Alerts System, and also complies with the Digital Millennium Copyright Act.
-You may receive alerts under either or both of these methods if your Service account is identified by a copyright owner as having been used in connection with acts of alleged copyright infringement.
+Comcast complies with the Digital Millennium Copyright Act and provides a method for copyright owners to communicate information about alleged infringements to us, and for us to inform our customers about them.
+You may receive notices or alerts if your Service account is identified by a copyright owner as having been used in connection with acts of alleged copyright infringement.

-What is the Copyright Alerts System?

-The Copyright Alerts System is part of an Internet service provider and content industry initiative to help make people aware of appropriate ways to access and share content online, in particular over peer-to-peer file sharing programs.
-Copyright owners routinely participate in online peer-to-peer file sharing programs to see if their content is being improperly used or shared.
-If the copyright owner believes its content was uploaded or downloaded improperly, it can record the Internet Protocol or IP address that was used to access the content over these services.
-The IP address identifies the Internet service provider who uses the address for its customers. it does not identify an individual person.
-The copyright owner will then send a notice to the Internet service provider that contains the IP address along with other information such as the date and time of the event, the name of the file sharing program, and an identification of the content.
-The Internet service provider will then identify the account holder using that IP address in conjunction with the other information and send an alert to that customer.
-In Comcast’s case, we send the alert in two forms: an in-browser notice and an email to the primary account holder of the Service.

-Comcast prefers to inform customers of inappropriate activities involving their Service and give them a reasonable period of time in which to take corrective action.
-Regardless of how many notices Comcast receives from copyright owners under the Copyright Alerts System, Service customers should not receive more than one alert in any seven day period.
-To learn more about how Comcast supports the Copyright Alerts System, including your options as a Service account owner and user, go to http://www.xfinity.com/copyrightalerts.

 What is Comcast's DMCA policy?